 Caucasian race, younger age at time of diagnosis, and having a college or post-graduate degree were statistically significantly associated with higher CCKNOW scores.
 The patient populations of greatest IBD-specific knowledge deficiencies were in patients who were non-Caucasian, did not have a college or post-graduate degree, and at an older age at IBD diagnosis.
 However, we observed no significant correlation between overall patient knowledge of IBD and HRQoL, although higher diet related knowledge was associated with lower HRQoL.

-We observed similar IBD specific patient knowledge scores to prior studies in non-U.S. populations, ranging from a median CCKNOW score of 4 in Iran, to 7-10 in the United Kingdom, to 13 in Canada14–16.18-20 Caucasian race was associated with higher disease related knowledge in our study.
+We observed similar IBD-specific patient knowledge scores to prior studies in non-U.S. populations, ranging from a median CCKNOW score of 4 in Iran, to 7-10 in the United Kingdom, to 13 in Canada.18-20 Caucasian race was associated with higher disease related knowledge in our study.
 In our study, all patients were native English speakers and therefore we do not believe the racial disparity observed can be attributed to a language barrier.
-Our observation of racial disparity in IBD knowledge is in contrast to a prior study from Australia using CCKNOW among 258 IBD patients recruited from ambulatory clinics and outpatient offices of which showed no difference in knowledge based on race comparing Caucasians and non-Caucasians17.21 However, our observation is in line with those observed in other disease states.
+Our observation of racial disparity in IBD knowledge is in contrast to a prior study from Australia using CCKNOW among 258 IBD patients recruited from ambulatory clinics and outpatient offices which showed no difference in knowledge based on race comparing Caucasians and non-Caucasians.21 However, our observation is in line with those observed in other disease states.
 A study by Abubakari et al. evaluating disease knowledge among patients with type 2 diabetes found that white-British patients had a higher disease-specific knowledge compared to black-African and black-Caribbean counterparts.
-Additionally, the study found that the latter two populations had high levels of misconceptions regarding their disease compared to the white-British patients18.22 Racial disparities in disease specific knowledge have been attributed to level of education as well as health literacy14,15.18,19 Racial disparities in IBD specific knowledge, as identified in our study, highlight potential areas of educational intervention, specifically targeting non-Caucasian populations.
+Additionally, the study found that the latter two populations had high levels of misconceptions regarding their disease compared to the white-British patients.22 Racial disparities in disease specific knowledge have been attributed to level of education as well as health literacy.18,19 Racial disparities in IBD-specific knowledge, as identified in our study, highlight potential areas of educational intervention, specifically targeting non-Caucasian populations.

 We observed that a younger age at time of IBD diagnosis was associated with greater disease-specific knowledge.
 This was independent from duration of disease, which was not significantly associated with IBD-specific knowledge.
 Younger patients may be more likely to seek information on their own or have easier access to information outside of the medical setting.
-23-25 Our observations suggest educational programs and materials may need to be tailored to reach older populations diagnosed with IBD.
+Presumably, younger patients may possess an increased access to online research enabling them to ascertain more validated or accurate disease information.
+However, patient access to potentially inaccurate internet information may be damaging.23-25 Our observations suggest educational programs and materials may need to be tailored to reach older patients with IBD.